Beginner level

 Proper Mowing Practices

 Your mowing regime profoundly influences both grass health and weed pressure.
 Cutting grass too short weakens it and allows low-growing weeds to gain an advantage.
-Most UK lawn grasses perform best when maintained at 2.5-4 centimetres height, though this varies by grass type and season.
+Most UK lawn grasses perform best when maintained at 2.5 to 4 centimetres height, though this varies by grass type and season.

 Maintain sharp mower blades to ensure clean cuts that heal quickly.
 Dull blades tear grass, creating wounds that stress plants and provide entry points for diseases.
 Sharpen or replace blades at least annually, more often if you mow frequently.